Indiana joins list of states legalizing sports betting

 So far this year, Indiana joins Montana and Tennessee in moving to legalize sports wagering after six other states moved quickly following a U.S. Supreme Court decision allowing it nationwide last year.
 An Iowa sports betting bill is awaiting a decision by that state’s governor and several other states are considering legalization measures.

 Indiana sports wagering could start in September.
-Bets could be placed by anyone 21 or older at a casino or by mobile devices after a bettor has registered at an Indiana casino.
+Bets could be placed by anyone 21 or older at a casino or by mobile devices after a bettor has registered with an Indiana casino.

 Holcomb said Indiana’s casino industry faced greater competition as neighboring states have legalized more forms of gambling.